aiur100/dulce/README.md

 **ALPHA - version 0.1.0**
 Inspired by Laravel, a web-application framework built for NodeJS, AWS API Gateway, AWS Lambda, and DynamoDB.
 Deploy statically generated HTML pages that have the server side power of running Lambda.

-* You can create endpoints for asynchronous web application like functionality.
+* You can create endpoints for asynchronous web application like functionality, or single page applications.
-* Server the initial HTML documents with templating, and other CSS or JavaScript assets.
+* Serve the initial HTML documents with templating, and other CSS or JavaScript assets.

 ## Please be warned!
 This is a very rough work in progress as I explore the ideas surrounding this type of a framework.
 Yes, I realize you can do this with express, but I wanted to try out my own ideas. :)